MauritzOnline/WebFrameworkPHP/README.md

 ## Global middleware

-> Allows to do check before any route runs, this can be useful for authentication checks, using any of the `send` methods will stop execution of any routes.
+> Allows to run code before any route runs, this can be useful for authentication checks, using any of the `send` methods will stop execution of any routes.
 Route specific middleware might be supported in the future, but a similar function can already be accomplished by checking the value of `$webFramework->route->uri`.

 > A global middleware is added by calling the `add_middleware()` method.
 Multiple middleware can be added, but they must all be added before the call to `start()`.